 Initially, 16-ounce cans of White will be available at the brewery and then surrounding areas, like New Hampshire, Vermont, Massachusetts, Rhode Island, New Jersey, and Western/Upstate New York – eventually becoming available in all 17 states where Allagash is found.

 If you ask our opinion, Allagash White is absolutely one of the best offerings in American craft beer.
 White belongs in aluminum.
 Now it can now truly go every you go.

-While the world continues to wait on the sixth book (The Winds of Winter), the brewers in Cooperstown have another beer in the works – Ommegang Winter is Here.
+While the world continues to wait on the sixth book in the Game of Thrones Series (The Winds of Winter), the brewers in Cooperstown have a new inspired release – Ommegang Winter is Here.